Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Methodology

-As the impact of the plunge-through images (induced by the background metrics) may not be large enough to result in a significant better fit, in terms of $\chi^2_\mathrm{red}$, for one metric compared to the others, we thus define three detectability outcomes according to the value of $\log_{10} K$ and following the \citet{Kass1995} scale:
+To assess detectability, the primary requirement is that the best-fitting metric—that is, the one yielding the lowest reduced chi-square, $\chi^2_\mathrm{red}$—matches the background metric used to generate the simulated data.
+Yet, the impact of the plunge-through images (induced by the background metric) may not be large enough to result in a significantly better fit in terms of $\chi^2_\mathrm{red}$ for one metric relative to the others, or it may mimic the effect of the spin of a Kerr black hole (or vice versa) and thus lead to comparable $\chi^2_\mathrm{red}$ values.
+For this reason, we additionally employ the BIC-based Bayes factor $K$ between the best-fitting metric and the second-best-fitting metric, i.e. the one with the second-lowest $\chi^2_\mathrm{red}$.
+The BIC-based Bayes factor is evaluated following~\citet{Wagenmakers2007} as